-Also known as Saintpaulia, the African violet blooms throughout the year because it doesn’t need any period of rest.
-While little upkeep is needed, the best results come when you keep your African violet in a container that enables watering from the base.
+Also known as Saintpaulia, the African violet blooms yearly because it doesn’t need rest.
+While little upkeep is required, the best results come when you keep your African violet in a container that enables watering from the base.

-If, however, you use a standard container with no water reservoir, then be careful when watering from the top.
-Avoid splashing the leaves and let the soil dry out completely between watering rounds.
+If you use a standard container with no water reservoir, be careful when watering from the top.
+Avoid splashing the leaves and letting the soil dry completely between watering rounds.
 Otherwise, the leaves may turn brown and die if the cold water comes into contact with them.

-Also, remember that you only need to pot up when the size of the plant requires it.
+Also, so you know, you only need to pot up when the size of the plant requires it.
 These shrubs don’t have extensive root mechanisms and will need, at most, a 5 to 6-inch pot at maturity.
 And don’t forget to remove the dead and damaged leaves from the bottom when potting the plant.

-Begonia plants come in many varieties and offer wonderful options for those people seeking house flowering plants.
+Begonia plants come in many varieties and offer beautiful options for those seeking house flowering plants.
 Begonias bloom well in bright places.
-However, avoid placing it too close to a window or door as they don’t tolerate drafts.
+However, please don’t put it too close to a window or door since they don’t tolerate drafts.

-Houseplant fanciers note that some varieties of the plant, such as Rex Begonias, don’t even have to be in bloom to showcase their colorful glory.
-So, when choosing a begonia to place indoors, consider the elegant Rex variety or go for one of the fibrous-rooted kinds such as angel-wing begonia, wax-leafed begonia.
+Houseplant fanciers note that some plant varieties, such as Rex Begonias, don’t even have to be in bloom to showcase their colorful glory.
+So, when choosing a begonia to place indoors, consider the elegant Rex variety or go for one of the fibrous-rooted kinds, such as angel-wing begonia or wax-leafed begonia.

 For maintenance, the plant needs medium to high light.
 Frequent watering and misting help meet their need for high humidity.
 The begonia is available in various color varieties.